-One of the hidden gems in Rome and Trastevere neighborhood, the ancient pharmacy of Santa Maria della Scala has been serving customers and healing patients from the 16th century up to 1954.
+One of the hidden gems in Rome and in the Trastevere neighborhood, the ancient pharmacy Santa Maria della Scala (known in Rome as Antica Spezieria di Santa Maria della Scala) has been serving customers and healing patients from the 16th century up to 1954.
 This was the year when the friars who were managing it stopped growing their own herbs and spices in the backyard of their monastery.

-Located in the first floor of the ancient monastery, just like back in the days visitors are welcome to the pharmacy Santa Maria della Scala by a friar, a Discalced Carmelite, who introduces them to the world of old drugstores, herbs, potions, unguents, balms, oils, clay and any type of raw material as their philosophy was that anything that was created can be used to heal the human being.
+Located on the first floor of the ancient monastery, just like back in the days visitors are welcome to the pharmacy Santa Maria della Scala by a friar, a Discalced Carmelite, who introduces them to the world of old drugstores, herbs, potions, unguents, balms, oils, clay and any type of raw material as their philosophy was that anything that was created can be used to heal the human being.
 In a nutshell, they were making precious use of the natural remedies we have gradually lost and that we are gradually trying to get back to (yours truly included).

 As soon as you step over the gloomy threshold, you are whirled back to centuries ago and almost can smell some of the lotions the friars used to prepare for themselves, the Popes and also the ordinary people since the end of the 17th century when it was open to the public.